Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 Handling Akida 1.0 and Akida 2.0 specificities
 ----------------------------------------------

-Akida 1.0 and 2.0 specific model architecture requirements are embedded in both the model creation API and pretrained model helpers.
+Akida 1.0 and 2.0 specific model architecture requirements are embedded in the returned models (pretrained or not).
 By default, the returned models and pretrained model are targeting Akida 2.0.
 It is however possible to build and instantiate Akida 1.0 models.

-Using the programing interface:
+Using the programming interface:

 .. code-block:: python